 Simply put, if the Luddite fallacy was correct we’d all be unemployed now.

 So what about the current ‘digital revolution’?
 As machine learning offers cognitive skills, will the robots steal jobs that we cannot replace?

 One of the most powerful authors on AI and technological unemployment is by Martin Ford.
 In his books ‘The lights in the Tunnel’ and 'Rise of the Robots’, he argues AI systems are on the verge of wholesale automation of white collar jobs i.e. jobs involving pattern recognition and information processing.

 So this is where AI comes in.
-If you’ve ever seen AI play football, the team will not win the world cup!
+If you’ve ever seen AI play football, the team will not win the world cup on its own!
 It is important to note that AI did not rise naturally, but is created by humans.
-Indeed some prefer the term machine intelligence given that cars are not called artificial horses or planes artificial birds.
+Indeed some prefer the term machine learning given that cars are not called artificial horses or planes artificial birds.